sjp38/linux/Documentation/admin-guide/mm/data_access_monitor.rst

     # cat pids
     42 4242

-Note that setting the pids doesn't starts the monitoring.
+Note that setting the pids doesn't start the monitoring.

 Record
 ------

-DAMON support direct monitoring result record feature.
+DAMON supports direct monitoring result record feature.
 The recorded results are first written to a buffer and flushed to a file in batch.
 Users can set the size of the buffer and the path to the result file by reading from and writing to the ``record`` file.
 For example, below commands set the buffer to